junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lambdas_processing_flow.md

 # Lambda 1 & 2 Processing Flow - Low-Level Design

-This document describes the low-level design for the two lambda's deployed in the webhook processing system, encompassing the initial `webhook_handler` Lambda (Stage 1) and the subsequent `replies_processor` Lambda (Stage 2).
+This document describes the low-level design for the two lambda's deployed in the webhook processing system, encompassing the initial `StagingLambda` (Stage 1) and the subsequent `MessagingLambda` (Stage 2).
 It details the architecture for handling incoming webhooks across multiple channels and then full processing of the messages they contain.

 ## 1. Purpose and Responsibilities

 The system employs a two-stage architecture to handle incoming messages efficiently and reliably:

-1.  **webhook_handler Lambda (Stage 1):** This function acts as the central, unified entry point for all webhook requests.
+1.  **StagingLambda (Stage 1):** This function acts as the central, unified entry point for all webhook requests.
     *   **Receives & Parses:** Accepts webhook POST requests from various communication channels (initially WhatsApp/SMS via Twilio) forwarded by API Gateway, then parses the raw event payload (string) into a JSON object (dictionary).
     *   **Validates:** Performs initial validation on the parsed data, and queryies the `ConversationsTable` to confirm message context and conversation state.
-    *   **Routes:** Determines the appropriate next step based on validation and conversation state, queueing the message context to either a channel specific SQS queue or a human handoff SQS queue.
+    *   **Routes:** Determines the appropriate next step based on validation and conversation state, queueing the message context to either a channel specific SQS queue (with delay for batching) or a human handoff SQS queue (no delay).
     *   **Acknowledges:** Returns a response (e.g., HTTP 200 with TwiML) to the webhook provider (like Twilio) to confirm receipt or error, without waiting for downstream processing.

-X 2.  **BatchProcessor Lambda (Stage 2):** This function processes messages after a delay, handling batching and critical state management.
+X 2.  **MessagingLambda (Stage 2):** This function processes messages after a delay, handling batching and critical state management.
-    *   **Receives:** Triggered by SQS messages from the batch queue after the configured delay.
+    *   **Receives:** Triggered by SQS messages from the appropriate **Channel Queue** (e.g., `WhatsAppQueue`) after the message-specific delay expires.
-    *   **Groups:** Aggregates messages received within the batch window for the same conversation.
+    *   **Groups:** Aggregates messages received within the batch window for the same conversation (by querying the staging table, logic moved here).
-    *   **Locks:** Implements a locking mechanism to ensure only one instance processes messages for a specific conversation at a time.
+    *   **Locks:** Implements a locking mechanism (`conversations-trigger-lock` table and `conversation_status` field) to ensure only one instance processes messages for a specific conversation at a time.
     *   **Updates:** Persists the batched user messages to the conversation record in DynamoDB.
     *   **Prepares:** Creates a comprehensive context object for further processing (e.g., AI interaction).
     *   **Routes:** Sends the context object to the next stage (e.g., AI processing queue).
 X